mattdoescode/FishProject/readme.md

 9. Training parameters.
 Yolo needs to be configured to process our training data correctly.
    Data: The path to the .yaml file
    Img: The size of training images (640 x 480 etc.)
-   Batch: Number of parts of our dataset.
-The number of images used per training set. (we can't feed all our training data at once into the network).
+   Batch: Number of images we use for training at once.
+The more GPU memory the more images we can process at once.
    Epoch: Number of training rounds for the entire data set.
    Cfg: Path for the second .yaml file
    Weights: Transformation(s) to be applied to input data.